 Afuberoh and Okoye (2014) evaluated the impact of taxation on revenue generation in federal capital territory and selected states in Nigeria.
 The study's goal was to determine the effect of taxation on revenue in the form of closed-ended responses of strongly agreed, agreed, strongly disagreed, and disagreed.
 The study's hypotheses were tested using regression analysis with the help of SPSS version 17.0.
 The study discovered, among other things, that electronic taxation has a significant contribution to revenue generation and a significant contribution to GDP The research recommended that the federal, state, and local governments establish a well-equipped data base (WEDB) on all tax-payers with the goal of identifying all possible sources of income of tax-payers for tax purposes, and tax collection processes must be free from corruption.

 Delessa and Mishra (2014) conducted a study on tax reforms and tax revenues performance in Ethiopia.
-The study analyzes and compare tax revenues performances of the two governments in power in Ethiopia during the last 39 years descriptive analyze was used to compare different categories of tax performance of the two governments in power in Ethiopia during the last 39 years The finding showed that tax reforms failed to boost total tax revenues and to bring tax structure change from indirect tax to direct tax
+The study analyzes and compare tax revenues performances of the two governments in power in Ethiopia during the last 39 years descriptive analyze was used to compare different categories of tax performance of the two governments in power in Ethiopia during the last 39 years.
+The finding showed that tax reforms failed to boost total tax revenues and to bring tax structure change from indirect tax to direct tax

 Raed and Ahmad (2016) worked on GDP and tax revenues-causality relationship in developing countries: evidence from Palestine.
 The study investigates the causality relationship between tax revenues and GDP and its components in Palestinian authority during 1999-2014 data were collected through secondary source from Palestine monetary authority during (1999-2014).
 The result indicates that tax revenues does not granger cause the Palestinian GDP, government spending, consumption, investment and balance of trade and confirms that the modifications on tax code affect the tax revenues in Palestine.